 Coconuts are rich in lauric acid, which is known for being antiviral, antibacterial and anti-fungal, and boosts the immune system.
-In the food and fragrance industries, the molecule which imparts coconut its distinct scent is known as õ-decalactone.
+In the food and fragrance industries, the molecule which imparts the distinctive coconut scent is known as õ-decalactone.

-I got to know, the team in Akademi bar closer and they share with me their new Case Study recipe.
+I got to know, the team at Akademi Bar in Bali and they shared with me their new case study recipe.

 Cocktail Recipe – Coco Haze

 20ml Mesui Syrup

 10 leaves of Kemangi Basil

 02.Sept 2017 – It’s Coconut Day – so to celebrate here’s a second cocktail recipe for you!

 Bartender’s note: Coconut flavour varies by location.
 Thai coconuts are rich and sweet whilst Indonesian coconuts have a more subtle flavour.
 Which is your favourite?